 Friendly cabin crew on this flight to Kuala Lumpur

 |AirAsia Review||3.6 Stars|

-The review is for the airline and the flight on this day only – remember that everything can change.
+The AirAsia review is for this flight on this day only – remember that everything can change.

 How was your experience with AirAsia?
 Please let me know in the comments below!